Five reasons why Emoji sucks as a language

 Mmmm, beer and chocolate make Stef something something.

-1 of you left a mark
+1 of you gave a toss

 Tim Collins